lucasaa482/gitscrolls/meta/reflection-scroll.md

 ## Prologue: The Scroll Beyond the Scrolls

-_This is the scroll that exists outside the Sacred Nine, yet explains them all.
+_This is the scroll that exists outside the Sacred Ten, yet explains them all.
 It is the meditation on mythology-making, the reflection on how wisdom emerges from collaborative humor, and the testament to the sacred ordinary work of helping humans coordinate through code._

 ---